Poems from 2025

 to let them go.

-my heart is full.
+My heart is full.

-I see no bad, no good—
+I see no bad, no good,

-no caterpillars, butterflies—
+no caterpillars, butterflies,

-only the metamorphosis—
+only the metamorphosis

-like a golden patch
+on a golden patch

 of sunshine